dottjt/plastic/other/qa.md

 The book is a reflection of the slow degredation of a Chinese man attempting his best to copie in Western society.
 The title may also been seen as a reflection of the character's self-worth; a person worth dying.
 It doesn't intend to be a statement against China.
 It intends to be a statement against the individual.

 It also resembles a rejection of ethnicity.
 The killing of one's own ethnicity.
+Ultimately although I am half chinese, having been brought up a single Chinese mother, I fully identify with being Chinese.

+Perhaps it also has to do with my upbringing.

 # What are some of the central themes of the novel?